heyitsalexi/rock-paper-scissors/README.md

 The core focus of the project was to practice using **JavasScript Functions**.

 The output is a console-based JavaScript game (i.e., without any HTML or CSS Styling).
-The game goes until a "Best of 5".
-It ignores any ties or invalid entries.